Skip to main content

 Case-reported brands (openFDA): MSK

-Catalog species: Both FDA-labeled species: Cat, Dog, No Use Class Stated or Implied
+Catalog species: Both FDA-labeled species: Dog, No Use Class Stated or Implied

 Rx/OTC: RX